elastic/kibana/x-pack/test_serverless/README.md

 | observability | svlOblt                      |
 | search        | svlSearch                    |
 | security      | svlSec                       |

+### Adding Serverless Tests

+As outlined above, serverless tests are separated from stateful tests (except the reuse helper methods), which includes a separate base configuration.
+All tests that should run in an serverless environment have to be added here in `x-pack/test_serverless`.

+Tests in this area should be clearly designed for the serverless environment, particularly when it comes to timing for API requests and UI interaction.

 ## Run tests
 Similar to how functional tests are run in `x-pack/test`, you can point the